aiven/devportal/docs/tutorials/anomaly-detection.rst

 Prerequisites
 -------------

 The tutorial uses Aiven services, therefore you'll need a valid `Aiven account <https://console.aiven.io/signup>`_.
-The tutorial has also three external dependencies:
+On top of the Aiven account, you will also need the following three items:

 * **Docker**, needed for the `fake data generator for Apache Kafka <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_.
 Check out the `related installation instructions <https://docs.docker.com/engine/install/>`_.
 * **Slack App and Token**: the data pipeline output is a notifications to a Slack channel, check out the needed steps to `set up a Slack app and retrieve the Slack authentication token <https://github.com/aiven/slack-connector-for-apache-flink>`_.